MoniMurray/shopping-list/README.md

 Roboto is used as a traditional, backup font.

-Nanum Myeongjo is used for the header text on the site, Regular 400 weight.
+Roboto is used for the header text on the site, 700 weight.
 It is a sans-serif font.

-Caveat font is used for the shopping list items, SemiBold 600 weight.
-It is a cursive font and suits a traditional handwritten shopping list style.
+Nanum Myeongjo font is used for the shopping list items, 300 weight.
+It is a lighter font and font-weight and suits a traditional handwritten shopping list style.

 Wireframes

-I created my wireframes using Balsamiq.

-Early UX Design Wireframe images
+I created my wireframes using Balsamiq to create the early UX Design Wireframe images.

 Registration/Authentication